-Who is ready for another set of cookie recipes?
+Who is ready to try baking cookie recipes?
 Today I’m sharing a really easy breakfast cookie recipe with two versions.
 Who doesn’t love a breakfast cookie?
 You can make these for breakfast, brunch or snacks.
 They are perfect for when your on the run, camping or for even serving at a brunch.
 They pair well with coffee, tea, juice and milk.
-The recipe is easily adaptable.
+The oatmeal breakfast cookie recipe is easily adaptable.

 I wasn’t even sure what I’d call my recipe but, then thought Rise And Shine.
 Because we are night owls who are trying to be morning people.
 Do you know how hard that is??
 Seriously, I crawl out of bed and head straight to brewing coffee….

 We can’t live on coffee alone!
 That’s when I decided to call these Rise and Shine Breakfast Cookies.

 - dried cranberries

 - (see recipe)